How to Build an App Like Uber in 2026 — Complete Taxi App Development Guide

 - Platform: Uber takes 20–30% commission on every completed trip

 Additional revenue streams include Uber One subscription ($9.99/month for priority rides and discounts), Uber Eats (food delivery), Uber Freight (B2B logistics), and advertising on the Uber app.
+Uber's surge pricing model — where fares automatically increase during peak demand — is one of its most powerful monetization tools, balancing supply and demand in real time.

 Choosing Your Ride-Hailing Business Model